From an SD41 press release

 his first run for public office while completing a law degree under the

 G.I.
-Bill at the University of Minnesota.
-Borene was recently featured
+Bill at the

 on KARE 11 television in the Twin Cities in a story about recent veterans